x94fujo6rpg/SomeTampermonkeyScripts/README.md

 this need some time to process
 click button to enable it (pervent too many requests)

+v0.55 new feature [Jump To Last Downloaded] (if any)
+mark downloaded gallery color in black
+disable send request to server when click archive download

 v0.53 add more sort option
 ![](https://i.imgur.com/Jc53brD.png)
 example: `(aaaaaaaa) [bbbbbbbb] cccccccc (dddddddd)`